PaasmerIoT/SBC-SDK/README.md

 $ cd samples/linux/subscribe_publish_sample/
 ```

-* Edit the config.h file to include the user name(Email), device name and feed names and GPIO pins
+* Edit the config.h file to include the user name(Email), device name, feed names and GPIO pin details.
 ```c
 #define UserName "Email Address" //your user name used in developer.paasmer.co for registration
 #define DeviceName "" //your device name